 First-person ninja games are few and far between, but as long as we have the Shadow Warrior games all will be well.
 If you can ignore the constant wisecracking from protagonist Lo Wang then there’s a lot to be enjoyed about Shadow Warrior 2’s gameplay, which mixes swordplay, solid shooting mechanics, RPG systems, and abilities.
 It’s a low bar, sure, but Shadow Warrior 2 might just be the most entertaining FPS ninja game ever made.

 Each level in Shadow Warrior 2 is fairly open-ended, and some fun traversal mechanics, like double-jumping and wall-climbing, make exploration a smooth and fluid experience.
 Shadow Warrior 2 also explores a huge number of settings, from futuristic cityscapes to quiet shrines in rural Japan, so expect to be slicing demons in one level and robots in the next.
-If you’re friends are fans of ninja games then they can join you in Shadow Warrior 2’s co-op mode.
+If your friends are fans of ninja games then they can join you in Shadow Warrior 2’s co-op mode.

 Despite only having a small handful of titles under his belt, Strider’s reputation as a video game ninja is prolific.
 The most recent release, simply titled Strider, takes its inspiration from the Metroidvania genre.
 You jump, hack, and slash your way around a large interconnected world that slowly opens up as you unlock new abilities.
 Plenty of flashy particle effects accompany the fast combat, and the variety of enemy types requires quick thinking in every fight.
 For many, Strider is the current blueprint for how to do a 2D ninja action game.